Water conservation is vital

 *Use leftover water for houseplants, instead of pouring out a half-empty glass of drinking water.

 *Install rain barrels to catch the water from your downspouts and use that to water your garden, flowers, and shrubbery.

-You will save both money and water by employing these tips.
 And always remember - just like oxygen, we can't survive without water!